minhanh2918/Athletic-Wyler-Profit-Overview/README.md

 # Steps to reproduce
 **1. Import Datas:**
-- The project begins by importing essential datas in Excel for data manipulation and visualisation.
+- The project begins by importing essential data into Excel for data manipulation and visualisation.

 **2. Data Collection:**
-- Collect Data: The dataset records monthly profits between Jan 2018 – May 2024.
+- Collect Data: The dataset records monthly profits between January 2018 and May 2024.

 **3. Data Cleaning**